gvwilson/thirdbit/_posts/2004/2004-08-04-poor-cousins.md

 with other projects.</p>

 <p>OK, so we don't change that object; we add a new one representing
 the more specific relationship.
-That solution fails to address <a href="http://pyre.third-bit.com/cvstrac/run/helium/tktview?tn=37,6">Bug
+That solution fails to address Bug #37:</p>
-#37</a>:</p>

 <blockquote><p>
 Another problem with implicit memberships: users cannot be deleted